Best Instant Pot Ribs

 Expert tip

 It is always possible to overcook anything if you do not follow the cooking time based on the recipe.
-With my recipes, I have tried many different times for pressure cooking ribs and found the perfect cooking time to get tender juicy meat that is falling off the bone.
+With my recipes, I have tried many different times for pressure cooking ribs and found the perfect one to get tender juicy meat that is falling off the bone.

-However, you do not want them to be falling off the bone and turning into mush.
+However, you do not want them turning into mush.
 That is why I spend so many hours in the kitchen making each recipe to make sure you get the precise instructions for the most delicious dishes.
-These instant pot ribs are the best if you pressure cook them on High for 25-30 minutes.
+These instant pot ribs are the best if you pressure cook them on High for 25-30 minutes with a Natural Release of 15 minutes.
 This will give you tender ribs, but NOT mushy.

 Recipe variations and add-ins: